Martin Kaymer: Return to European Tour

-2021 season

 In April, Kaymer was tied for the lead after 54 holes at the Austrian Golf Open.
 A final round 70 saw him finish in solo third place; three shots short of the playoff between John Catlin and Maximilian Kieffer.

 In June, Kaymer shot a final round 64 to finish second at the BMW International Open, two shots behind Viktor Hovland.

 In September, Kaymer served as a non-playing vice-captain for Team Europe at the 2021 Ryder Cup.

+LIV Golf Series

+Kaymer joined the inaugural LIV Golf Invitational Series, signing as a team captain for Cleeks GC.